hamidb80/viannacloud-capcha-bypass/readme.md

 I crop them to examine them individually.

-**note**: these cropped images are not in the repository, if you want them, you can enter the following command, it will generated some folders in `lib/numbers/` containing some images cropped from images in `lib/raw/`
+**note**: these cropped images are not in the repository, if you want them, you can use commands in DEV guide Section

 ![alt](./docs/4.png)
 ![alt](./docs/4-marked.png)